Conference Sessions - June 9, 2010

 Toro

-Surveys the Enterprise Landscape with Data Governance David Gaines, Toro Tony Fisher, DataFlux In this presentation, Tony Fisher and David Gaines will discuss the factors that necessitated the creation of Toro’s enterprise data governance program, the current state of the data governance implementation, and how Toro sees its data governance initiative progressing over the next year.
+Surveys the Enterprise Landscape with Data Governance David Gaines, Toro Gavin Day, DataFlux In this presentation, Tony Fisher and David Gaines will discuss the factors that necessitated the creation of Toro’s enterprise data governance program, the current state of the data governance implementation, and how Toro sees its data governance initiative progressing over the next year.
 They will share the best practices they've learned from encountering challenges during the initial phases of planning the company's governance project, as well as the unexpected ways in which the data governance solution they chose has been applied to solve many diverse problems across the organization.
 They will also discuss tips for planning and embarking upon an enterprise-wide data governance program, as well as what to expect at various project intervals - one year, two years, three years and beyond.
 Attendees will learn, amongst other key takeaways:

 |